onema/kt-robots/README.md

 <details>
 <summary>RoboDog Details</summary>

-RoboDog moves at random and scans what is right in front of it, when this dog bites it won't let go!
+RoboDog moves at random and scans what is right in front of it.
+When this dog bites, it won't let go!

-This robot uses the `scan()` method to find targets right in from of it, if it does it adjust it's heading to move towards the target, this dog can hit you with a missile and with collision damage!
+This robot uses the `scan()` method to find targets right in from of it.
+If it does it adjust it's heading to move towards the target, this dog can hit you with a missile and with collision damage!

 | Equipment | Type              | Points | Details |
 | --------- | ----------------- | ------ | ------- |